- Main

 Summary: 30-Day Action Plan

 Week 3: set up a nurture email sequence (3–5 emails).
-Launch initial traffic ($10/day).
+Launch initial traffic: organic or paid ($10/day).

 You know more than you think.
 It’s time to share.
 Share what you know.